Pedals for Petals

 A catastrophic breakdown with our Mahindra S10 Double Cab upended all of our passion project survey plans for 11 weeks!
 Luckily we could continue implementing our contracted projects implemented for the Endangered Wildlife Trust through the use of their project vehicle – but outside of these projects we were left stuck at home.
 Stuck standing on our stoep, hands in our hair, through the most important botanical part of the year.
 We had moved back into the Klein Karoo and lived closer to the area where we could search for our Ixia.
 But, with no vehicle it was a moot exercise.
 It was too far to get to viable habitat and cover adequate ground on foot in one day to put in relative effort to find this lost species.
 It was just close enough to leave us standing and fuming on our porch over yet another flowering season that was rapidly slipping away before our eyes – we knew our time was limited to find this species, we were watching the agricultural development of the Op de Tradouw Pass for the last few months and we were getting frantic about the possibility that Ixia leipoldtii might land up under the plough if we did not find it in time.

 Enter a steed of a different sort.
 Who came to our rescue?
-A Silverback mountain bike!
-Before I knew what was going on Keir was geared up, and off on his Spectra Sport, leaving me with a view of two wheels, a bum and frantic pedalling disappearing over the horizon each morning – only to return hours later, after a fruitless search, in a worse mood than when he had left.
+A bike!
+Before I knew what was going on Keir was geared up, and off on his saddle, leaving me with a view of two wheels, a bum and frantic pedaling disappearing over the horizon each morning – only to return hours later, after a fruitless search, in a worse mood than when he had left.

 But he had no luck, and we both knew he was days away from having to call it quits, again.